 Escapees offers both discounts and online tools.

 All-in-all, if you go RVing often (or full-time), RV club memberships can be handy to have.
 They’ll save you money in the long run and provide an array of services in every aspect of RVing.
-As with anything, it’s best do a little bit of research beforehand on prices, locations and benefits before ultimately deciding which one is best for you.
+As with anything, it’s best to do a little bit of research on prices, locations, and benefits before ultimately deciding which one is best for you.